Your Guide to Comparing Student Car Insurance

-Most of us assume that third party cover is the cheapest option and a comprehensive policy the most expensive, but that is not always the case.
-It’s best to check all cover types to see which premium is the cheapest for you, if price is a priority.
+Check different levels of cover Most of us assume that third party is the cheapest cover and comprehensive the most expensive, but that’s not always the case.
+If price is a priority, check a range of cover types to see if a cheaper premium could suit your needs.

-Add an experienced driver
+- Add an experienced driver

-Restrict your mileage
+- Limit your mileage

 Your insurance provider will need to know how many miles you think you’ll drive in a year.
 If you’re only likely to use your car during holidays or at weekends, then declaring a low annual mileage estimation could cut the cost of your premium.